yutonet/universal-react-modal/README.md

 npm install --save universal-react-modal
 ```

-## Usage
+## Getting Started

-Please refer to the 'example' project until I publish a major release with a proper documentation.
+Refer to the documentation for more.

 ```jsx
 import React from 'react'